 When it first started, the main programs it offers are VIP programs that are set to be easily customizable based on the student’s academic goal, level, and interests, and mainly delivered 1:1 through online live video conferencing platform.
 There are also offline intensive/short-term programs provided now.

 The main purpose of the WeDesign website project is to create a clean, trendy and straightforward website to portray WeDesign’s goals and objectives, layout the detailed content and descriptions of programs that WeDesign provides.

-User researcher - in collaboration with the academic team and project manager
+User researcher, UX/UI Designer in collaboration with the academic team and project manager

-Strategic Planning, Research, UX/UI Design, Responsive Web Design, Multi-language
+Strategic Design, Research, UX/UI Design, Web Design, Multi-language

 December 2017 - Present